-Black soldier fly larvae are like candy for your backyard chickens are concerned.
+Black soldier fly larvae superfood for chickens are like candy for your backyard flock.
 In other words, hens LOOOOOVVEEEE them.

 Many times, we’ve gone out to our coop to give the flock a surprise, and within mere moments, they’ve snatched all the black soldier fly larvae out of our hands!